Greenhv/GraphQLServer/README.md

 All of this information is in the docker-compose.yml file in the repo, so in case you already have this ports im use then you can change then in this file too.

 ## Enviroment
-This repo only has a development environment working with:
+This repo only has a development environment working with the following technologies.
   * NodeJs
   * Babel
   * Express